 Here are the cheapest gaming headset deals we can find this week, with big savings up top and budget headphones below.

-A decent saving on a great mid-price gaming headset.
+A small saving on a great mid-price gaming headset.
 The Cloud Alpha is super comfortable, has excellent frequency response, and a decent mic to boot.View Deal

 One of the newest and best mid-range PC headsets.
 Delivers excellent sound for the price, and comes with a neat volume control box.View Deal